-The AAUS awards annual prizes in three categories: Prize for the Best Book and Prize for the Best Article in the field of Ukrainian history, politics, language, literature and culture published in English, and Prize for Best Translation from Ukrainian into English.
+The AAUS awards annual prizes in three categories: Prize for the Best Book and Prize for the Best Article in the field of Ukrainian history, politics, language, literature and culture published in English, and Prize for Best Translation of a book-length literary work from Ukrainian into English.
 While nominations and self-nominations do not require AAUS membership, prize winners must be current members of the AAUS to receive the award.
 Awards are usually presented at the AAUS business meeting held during the Association for the Study of Nationalities (ASN) annual convention which takes place in early May at Columbia University in New York City.

 The 2018-2019 Prize Winners:

 Winner: Andriy Zayarnyuk, "Lviv's Uncertain Destination: A City and Its Train Terminal from Franz Joseph I to Brezhnev" (University of Toronto Press, 2019).